-- Position Paper Organising and Managing for Societal Value 1.
-40% 30% - 2.
-Business Acumen - Corporate Social Investment - Sustainability-Strategic engagement of social partners and external stakeholders 7.5% 3 - Reflective Practice Paper 4. - 5.
+1. Position Paper - Organising and Managing g for Societal ' Value 40% 2.
+Business Acumen - Corporate Social Inve estment 30% 3.
+Sustainability-Strategic engagement of s ocial partners and external s stakeholders 7.5%

+4. Reflective Practice Paper

 Group Work

 The Position and Business Acumen Papers (in each of the courses) carry a sub-minimum mark of 45%.
 In the instance where a student has received less than 45% for either or both papers but has passed the module, he or she will be required to resubmit them.
-In the instance where a student has received less than 45% for either one or both and failed the module, the student will have failed the course
+In the instance where a student has received less than 45% for either one or both and failed the module, the student will have failed the course.